Sourena-Mohit/MLOps_Labs/README.md

 - When prompted for a username during the git clone process, use your GitHub username.
 - For the password, paste your personal access token.

+### Using Git Credential Manager : git config --global credential.helper manager
+Your credentials will be saved securely after the first use.